 Botanical gardens at night?
 How vanilla.
 Pffft and I lured you here under false pretences, promising you weirdness and unusual things to do in Sydney.

-Know before you go: The park closes at 6:30 pm at night.
+Know before you go: The park closes at 6:30 pm.
 As bats don’t typically start getting into their groove until dusk, I suggest you go around 4 pm and witness them sleeping during the day (watch out for the dropping bat poo from the trees) then hang around the Gardens after closing time to see them in full swing.